Reno County confirms 24 COVID-19 positive cases

 HUTCHINSON, Kan.
 (KSNW) – The Reno County Health Department confirmed they have registered 24 positive cases of COVID-19 as of 7 p.m.
 Friday evening.

-The latest positive cases involve a woman in her forties with exposure from out of county travel, a maile in his sixties with an unknown source of exposure, a male in his thirties with an unknown source of exposure, and another male in his thirties with an unknown source of exposure.
+The latest positive cases involve a woman in her 40s with exposure from out of county travel, a man in his 60s with an unknown source of exposure, a man in his 30s with an unknown source of exposure, and another man in his 30s with an unknown source of exposure.

 The state of Kansas remains under a statewide stay home order.
 It means all citizens are directed to stay in their homes unless performing an essential activity as described in the governor’s executive order.